swkeever/skies.dev/content/first-lang/index.md

 programming languages.
 I recommend picking _one language_ and sticking with it at least until you feel you have reached a reasonable proficiency.

-> It's better to be _really_ good at one programming language than just OK at
+> It's better to be good at one programming language than OK at many different
-> many different programming languages.
+> programming languages.

 ## Determine Your Goals